cockpit-project/cockpit/doc/protocol.md

  * "content-disposition": a Content-Disposition header for GET responses
  * "content-type": a Content-Type header for GET responses
  * "protocols": an array of possible protocols for a WebSocket

+Channel "group" fields can be used to group channels into groups.
+You should prefix your groups with a reverse domain name so they don't conflict with other or Cockpit's group names.
+Group names without any punctuation are reserved.

+One such special group name is the "fence" group.
+While any channels are open in the "fence" group, any channels opened after that point will be blocked and wait until all channels in the "fence" group are closed before resuming.

 Command: close
 --------------